dotnet/docs-maui/docs/fundamentals/shell/tabs.md

 - `TabBarBackgroundColor`, of type <xref:Microsoft.Maui.Graphics.Color>, that defines the background color for the tab bar.
 If the property is unset, the `BackgroundColor` property value is used.
 - `TabBarDisabledColor`, of type <xref:Microsoft.Maui.Graphics.Color>, that defines the disabled color for the tab bar.
 If the property is unset, the `DisabledColor` property value is used.
 - `TabBarForegroundColor`, of type <xref:Microsoft.Maui.Graphics.Color>, that defines the foreground color for the tab bar.
 If the property is unset, the `ForegroundColor` property value is used.
 - `TabBarTitleColor`, of type <xref:Microsoft.Maui.Graphics.Color>, that defines the title color for the tab bar.
-If the property is unset, the `TitleColor` property value will be used.
+If the property is unset, the `TitleColor` property value is used.
 - `TabBarUnselectedColor`, of type <xref:Microsoft.Maui.Graphics.Color>, that defines the unselected color for the tab bar.
 If the property is unset, the `UnselectedColor` property value is used.

 All of these properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that the properties can be targets of data bindings, and styled.